buildingSMART/bSDD/2020 prototype/import-model/bSDD JSON import model.md

 | RelationType             | Text     | Yes       | No            | One of:  HasReference,  IsEqualTo,  IsSynonymOf,  IsParentOf,  IsChildOf    |
 | RelatedClassificationUri | Text     | Yes       | No            | Full namespace URI of the related classification.
 Can be to same or different domain.
 Example: http://bsdd.buildingsmart.org/a/etim/etim-7.0/class/EC002987|

-## Table IfcClassifications

-This table should not be altered.
-It contains the IFC classification names you can choose from when linking your classifications to IFC classifications.